Willian199/flutter_ddi/README.md

 # Flutter DDI Library

-The `flutter_ddi` is a package for Flutter that simplifies and enhances integration with [`dart_ddi`](https://github.com/Willian199/dart_ddi), a dependency injection manager for Dart.
-This package is designed to facilitate the dependency injection process in your Flutter application, making it cleaner, organized, and easy to maintain.
+The `flutter_ddi` library is a Flutter package that integrates with the [`dart_ddi`](https://github.com/Willian199/dart_ddi) dependency injection manager, simplifying the dependency injection process in Flutter applications.
+It enhances code organization, flexibility, and maintainability, making the codebase more structured and scalable.

 ## Features